 Stretching for two-thirds of a mile along Currituck Sound, the Duck Boardwalk lets you walk on water.
 In the early morning, the sun peeks over the horizon, and the only distractions are the lapping of the waves, the woosh of the wind, and the birds that share the sky with the pinks and oranges.
 The walk’s northern point lies near the Waterfront Shops, and it winds above and along marshes, maritime forests, Duck Village, and the excellent Duck Town Park, 10+ acres of green space with trails for biking and walking.

 It can get busy at sunset, but that’s for good reason.
-Arrive early, shop around, dine at The Paper Canoe or The Blue Point, and nab your spot on the boardwalk.
+Arrive early, shop around, dine at The Blue Point and nab your spot on the boardwalk.
 For those looking to cast a line, pier fishing is available, and the kids will love crabbing (all you need is a net and some bait).

 Outer Banks Fishing Pier